Canon 1D X Mark II vs Nikon D750

 Review summary: Canon 1D X Mark II vs Nikon D750

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Nikon D750 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60p).